If you are keeping guppies for the first time, you might notice that male guppy some-time act very strange.

 How to Care for Guppy Fry?

 Ok, so you have saved a lot of guppy fry.
 What should you do next?
 How to care for baby guppies?

 They actually do not need very special care.
-However, there are few things to consider.
+However, there are a few things to consider.

 Doing regular water changes is also a necessity if you want to raise healthy guppies.
 Changing 30% of the water weekly is a must to eliminate the accumulated waste which is produced by the fry.

-You should not keep your guppy fry in a breeding box for longer than two weeks, because this will decrease their grow rate significantly.
+You should not keep your guppy fry in a breeding box for longer than two weeks, because this will decrease their growth rate significantly.

-After the guppy fry get to a decent size, you might want to release them into the main tank or put them in a separate aquarium.
-In a separate aquarium you will be able to grow them quicker, because they will not compete for food with adult guppies.
-Also they will not be stressed out by bigger fish.
+After the guppy fry gets to a decent size, you might want to release them into the main tank or put them in a separate aquarium.
+In a separate aquarium, you will be able to grow them quicker, because they will not compete for food with adult guppies.
+Also, they will not be stressed out by bigger fish.

 If you want to learn more about how to care for baby guppies, please read my detailed article on this topic.